 Conductive hearing loss treatment options usually involve medical intervention to address the specific cause.
 In the event medical treatment does not clear up the conductive hearing loss, our audiologist can investigate other options, including the use of hearing aids.
 Our practice works closely with primary care physicians to make sure the correct path of intervention is followed and to keep everyone in the loop.

-According to a national health study performed by the Centers for Disease Control and Prevention, at least 45 million Americans suffer from ringing in the ears, or tinnitus.
+According to the U.S Centers for Disease Control, an estimate 50 million Americans suffer from ringing in the ears, or tinnitus..
 Almost one-third of tinnitus sufferers have what is considered debilitating tinnitus, requiring them to seek professional diagnosis and treatment for relief.
 Dr. Gillespie specializes in tinnitus diagnosis/management and is a member of the Tinnitus Practitioner’s Association.

 There is currently no cure for tinnitus but there are several options to help patients manage their tinnitus.
 This includes a diagnostic hearing evaluation, educating patients to better understand causes for their tinnitus and the use of sound therapy devices, including hearing aids.